elvss/SharpPluginLoader/README.md

 1. Install the Visual Studio 2022 17.8 Preview 2 or later.
 2. Create a new **.NET 8.0** class library project and add a reference to the `SharpPluginLoader.Core` NuGet package.
 3. Create a class that implements the `SharpPluginLoader.Core.IPlugin` interface.
 4. Put the compiled assembly into `nativePC/plugins/CSharp`.
-Assemblies are also allowed to be in subdirectories.
+Assemblies are also allowed to be in subdirectories. s

 ## Framework Development (with Visual Studio 2022)
 1. Clone the repository with submodules: